 If your bathroom has a blue tub or pink tile lining the walls, updating it in a home renovation will increase the resale value of your home.
 The national average cost of a mid-range bathroom remodel is approximately $19,134, and it garners a return on investment of roughly approximately $13,422, which is 70.1%.

 Because this home remodeling project is important but not necessarily the most profitable, handle it wisely.
 Repairing or replacing tile, floors and walls make a bathroom more appealing to buyers, according to home services site Angie’s List.
 It also recommends adding a wow factor, such as a large glass shower enclosure, an attractive tile detail or a striking vanity.

 Most buyers aren’t keen on purchasing a property and immediately having to sink even more cash into it.
 If your roof is nearing its expiration date, consider replacing it.

-The national average cost of a roof replacement is $20,939, and it adds approximately $14,320 to your resale value, bringing your return on investment to 68.4 percent.
+The national average cost of a roof replacement is approximately $20,939, and it adds approximately $14,320 to your resale value, bringing your return on investment to 68.4%.
 Potential buyers might not immediately notice your home remodeling project, but a new roof could be a deciding factor for those very serious about making an offer.

 Many older homes with multiple bedrooms were only built with one bathroom.
 While this setup worked fine for your family, modern buyers aren’t so keen on having one bathroom for the entire household.

 If most homes in the same price range in your local area have multiple bathrooms, you will probably benefit from adding another.
-The national average cost of a mid-range bathroom addition is $44,717.
-This home improvement project will increase the value of your home by an estimated $26,769, providing a 59.9 percent return on investment.
+The national average cost of a mid-range bathroom addition is approximately $44,717.
+This home improvement project will increase the value of your home by an estimated approximately $26,769, providing a 59.9% return on investment.